Say it Like a Scot

 A Wee Bit a' Wisdom

-Whits Fur Ye’ll No Go By Ye (What's for you, won't go by you) - Didn’t get a callback on that job interview?
-Haven’t got a text back from a date?
+Whits Fur Ye’ll No Go By Ye (What's for you, won't go by you) - Didn’t get that job you wanted?
 Well, this phrase is guaranteed to lift your spirits just a wee bit and remind you that something better is just around the corner and it’ll find you when you’re ready.
 Positive Scottish vibes!

 Lang May Yer Lum Reek (long may your chimney smoke) - Ok the literal translation might not make a lot of sense to you but essentially it's a way of wishing someone a long and happy life.